lgonzalezrouco/pti/ml_application/keras-flask-deploy-webapp-class_pneu/README.md

     source practfl/bin/activate

 The existing code needs several packages to be installed.
-The packages are listed in the file requirements.txt.
+The packages are listed in the file req_info.txt (not the requirements.txt).
 We will install the packages with pip3 (if pip3 is not available in your system, you will need to install it)

-    pip3 install -r requirements.txt
+    pip3 install -r req_info.txt

 ## 3 Running the medical doctor application prototype